leninaguitech/mi_bilbioteca/README.md

-# Tripleten Mis Preferidos
+# Mis Preferidos

-Project 2: TripleTen – Mis Preferidos
+Second Project of TripleTen University

 This projects will show the favorite topics about coding.
 The website was created using the following HTML, CSS, GIT/GITHUB topics: